 - Dementia and Frailty

-The main approaches of the knowledge mobilisation team are:
+The main approaches of the knowledge mobilisation team on ARC Sout West Coast include:

 - Knowledge Mobilisation Fellowships: Equivalent of two full time Fellowships for the programme duration (individual Fellowships lasting 18 or 36 months), with flexible personalised training and support to equip them to lead knowledge mobilisation work across organisations.